apache/incubator-devlake-website/docs/Configuration/GitLab.md

 #### Projects

-Choose the Gitlab projects to collect.
+Choose the GitLab projects to collect.
 Limited by GitLab API, You need to type more than 2 characters to search.

 - If you want to collect public repositories in GitLab, please uncheck "Only search my repositories" to search all repositories.